Badgerati/Pode/README.md

 #### File Monitor

-> Note: For docker you'll need to use any of the tags labeled "-ps.6.1.0-preview", and on Unix you will need dotnet-core 2.1 installed
+> Note: For docker you'll need to use any of the tags labeled "-ps.6.1.0-preview"

 Pode has inbuilt file monitoring that can be enabled, whereby Pode will trigger an internal server restart if it detects file changes within the same directory as your Pode script.
 To enable the monitoring supply the `-FileMonitor` switch to your `Server`: